 The PGIS-2 provides continuous time and location synchronized data acquisition, recording of a full spectra, real-time dose calculation from spectra, isotope detection capabilities, visual and audible alarming of preset events, stationary data accumulation and synchronized comments that send data to the server option

 The system is suitable but not limited to the following applications:

-- Social Events Security Monitoring (Sports Games, Concerts, Public Meetings, Festivals, etc.)
+- Social Events Security Monitoring (Sporting Events, Concerts, Public Meetings, Festivals, etc.)